neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ```
 <br>

-There are a number of shortcuts to ensure only
+There are a number of shortcuts to reduce the amount of manual typing.
-information relevant to your specific project must be typed.
 For example, the tags (`@DATE@`, `@TIME@`, `@DATETIME@`) will
 fill the created folder  with the date / time / datetime.
 Double-clicking
 an input will suggest the next subject or session.
-A full list of shortcuts (e.g. automatic suggestion of next
-subject / session names) are available in the
+A full list of such shortcuts are available in the
 [documentation.](https://datashuttle.neuroinformatics.dev/pages/how_tos/create-folders.html#creating-project-folders)